-The Phuoc Son gold plant was commissioned in June 2011, has been in commercial production since July 1, 2011 and achieved full scale processing in the fourth quarter, 2011 processing order from the South Deposit (Bai Dat) at the Dak Sa area.
+The Phuoc Son gold plant was commissioned in June 2011, has been in commercial production since July 1, 2011 and achieved full scale processing in the fourth quarter, 2011 processing ore from the South Deposit (Bai Dat) at the Dak Sa area.
 Commercial production from the North Deposit (Bai Go) at the Dak Sa area commenced in July 2012.
-The principal capital expenditures relating to the new Phuoc Son plant include infrastructure, machinery and equipment and buildings, which total \$27M.